Carl Denham: 1933 films

-As a film director, Denham had had some success, but he had always been told his films would be even more profitable if he had a woman present in the film.
+As a film director, Denham had some success, but he had always been told his films would be even more profitable if he had a woman present in the film.
 For that reason, he tries to get an actress to accompany him on his next documentary, but no agent will send him anyone due to the risks involved.
 Even his usual agent Weston could not supply him with anyone.
 Eventually, he discovers Ann Darrow on the streets.
 She is at first concerned about Denham's advances, but Denham reassures her that the job will involve no "funny business".

 Denham had obtained a map of Skull Island and opted to produce his next film there.
 He had heard of the legend of the god or spirit Kong and set out to make a film about it, believing the legend must have some basis in fact.
 He is, however, very secretive of the nature of the film and their destination, keeping it from his crew until the ship is well on its way to Skull Island.
-During the voyage, Denham sees Jack Driscoll become tender towards Ann and suggests a love interest for the film’s theme, remarking, "Some big hard-boiled egg gets a look at a pretty face and bang - he cracks up and goes sappy."
+During the voyage, Denham sees Jack Driscoll become tender towards Ann and suggests a love interest for the film's theme, remarking, "Some big hard-boiled egg gets a look at a pretty face and bang - he cracks up and goes sappy".

 Upon reaching the island, Denham attempted to establish peaceful relations with the natives, learning the native word for "friend".
 He was not particularly successful in this attempt.
 After the natives captured Ann and delivered her to Kong, Denham accompanied Driscoll and other crew members in a rescue mission.
 While searching, Denham and his team encountered various dinosaurs, with Denham being the first man to recognize the beasts for what they were.
 After surviving various attacks, Denham decided to switch his plan from producing a film to capturing Kong and sailing him to New York City.
 Denham expected this to be a very profitable idea.